faraguti/AWS-CS-Server/README.md

      ```
      app_update 90 validate
      ```
    > :warning: **Note: The installation process may take some time, and it's possible that it could fail or stop due to various reasons, such as network interruptions or server load.
-If the installation process fails, don't worry; simply try running the app_update 90 validate command again until the installation is successful.**
+If the installation process fails, don't worry; simply run the command again until the installation is successful.**

 5. **Prepare Server Configurations**